 Tile School: Bathroom Wall Tile Height, How High Should You Go?

 The bathroom is one of the only spaces in your home where you can pretty much tile any surface you want, and with each surface there are a number of decisions to be made.
-Here we'll cover the basics of shower wall tile heights, and how to choose which height will work best for your project.
+Here we'll cover the basics of shower wall tile heights, and how to choose which height is the right height for your project.

 Almost to the top